-They will also need a great deal of information on your medical history that can be obtained through your GP.
+They will also need a great deal of information on your medical history, including your family medical history, that can be obtained through your GP.

 Many insurers will still give you cover if you have been diagnosed with diabetes.
-There are many that won't though, this is because they believe the risk of a claim to be too great.
+There are many that won't though, as they believe the risk of a claim to be too great.

 If you can provide your insurer with regular reports on how you are controlling your condition, your diabetes life insurance premiums will be considerably lower.
 Sending medical reports and blood sugar levels are some of the things that your insurer may ask you to send to them in order to reduce your prices.